Rise-Vision/rise-data-twitter/README.md

 ## Introduction

-`rise-data-twitter` is a Polymer 3 Web Component that provides twits from a configurable Twitter username.
+`rise-data-twitter` is a Polymer 3 Web Component that provides tweets from a configurable Twitter account.

 ## Usage